nesquikm/rethink_poc/memory-bank/progress.md

 - ❌ Performance monitoring and analytics
 - ❌ Cost control mechanisms for API usage

+### Extensibility
+- ✅ Centralized model configuration for easy additions
+- ✅ Provider-agnostic model integration
+- ❌ Plugin system for additional features
+- ❌ User-configurable model parameters
+- ❌ Custom model groupings and comparisons

 ## Current Status

-The application is currently in a **functional state with both conversation context management and an enhanced tabbed interface** with the following characteristics:
+The application is currently in a **functional state with a centralized model system, improved UI, and conversation context management** with the following characteristics:

 ### Development Status
-- **Frontend**: ~98% complete for MVP functionality
+- **Frontend**: ~99% complete for MVP functionality
 - **API Integration**: 100% complete for target models
-- **Error Handling**: ~80% complete
+- **Error Handling**: ~85% complete
 - **Conversation Management**: ~85% implemented (with selected response tracking)
 - **UI/UX**: ~95% complete for core features
+- **Architecture**: ~90% complete with centralized model system

 ### Deployment Status
 - **Environment**: Local development only